AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 ## TASK SPECIFICATION:

-1. Implement Bakery Algorithm
+1. Implement Bakery Algorithm.
+Source code must:
+  - be compatible with Python 3.10

+  - contais module header with module description, author's name and licence

+  - be comprehensive and well documented

+  - each function (class and its methods) must have docstring in PEP 257

+  - PEP 8

-2. Test implementation
+2. Test your implementation
 3. Write documentation.
 Documentation should contain all necessary details about the implementation.
-Explain reason why Bakey algorithm is correct solution for mutual exclusion problem.
+Explain reason why Bakery algorithm is correct solution for mutual exclusion problem.